or-haklay/TravelAgent-FrontEnd/README.md

 A full-stack project simulating a CRM (Customer Relationship Management) system for managing flight orders.
 The system features user permissions, complex workflows, and data analysis dashboards.
 It was built using React on the client-side and Node.js with Express on the server-side.

---- KEY FEATURES ---
+--- IN-DEPTH FUNCTIONALITY ---

-- User Management System:

-  - Secure Registration and Login using JWT and bcrypt.
-  - _3 Permission Levels:_ Customer, Agent, and Admin, each with distinct capabilities.
-  - Personal profile editing.
-  - Password reset by an Administrator.
-  - Admins can change the roles of other users.

-- Order Management Workflow:

-  - Customers create new order requests with flight and passenger details.
-  - Admins assign orders to agents for processing.
-  - Agents update the order with complete flight details and pricing.
+Below is a detailed explanation of the system's core features, highlighting the workflows and interactions between the different user types.

+_User Management & Role-Based Access Control_
+The core of the system is a clear separation of permissions between three user types, ensuring security and an organized workflow:

+- _Customer:_ The base user role.
+Customers can create order requests, manage their personal details, and view their own order history.
+Their interaction is focused on their personal needs.
+- _Agent:_ An internal user role.
+The agent's responsibility is to take a customer's request, process it, add precise flight details, set the price, and prepare it for final approval.
+Agents can only access orders assigned to them.
+- _Admin:_ A super-user with full access to all parts of the system.
+Admins can view and edit all orders, manage all users (including changing roles and resetting passwords), and view dashboards that summarize system activity.
+  The registration process is secured with password hashing (bcrypt) and token-based authentication (JWT).

+_Order Management Workflow_
+Every order in the system follows a defined lifecycle, ensuring all steps are completed in the correct sequence:

+1. _Request Creation:_ A customer creates an initial request with basic details.
+The order enters the system with a 'Wait For Agent' status.
+2. _Agent Assignment:_ An Admin reviews new orders and assigns each one to an available Agent.
+3. _Order Processing:_ The assigned Agent works on the order, adding all missing details (flight numbers, exact times) and setting the final price.
+The status changes to 'In Progress'.
-  - The order is sent to the customer for final approval.
+4. _Awaiting Customer Approval:_ Once the Agent's work is done, the order is sent to the customer for final approval.
+The status changes to 'Pending Customer Approval'.
-  - Customers can approve or reject the proposal, which updates the order status.
-  - Admins can edit any order at any stage and are the only ones who can permanently delete them.

-- Admin Dashboards (Admin Only):
+5. _Customer's Decision:_ The customer reviews the final offer and can either approve or reject it.
+   - Approval: The status changes to 'Confirmed', and the order is locked from further editing.
+   - Rejection: The status reverts to 'In Progress', and the order is returned to the Agent for corrections.

+_Admin Dashboards_
+Administrators have access to dedicated dashboards that provide a high-level 'mission control' view of business activity:

-  - _Orders Manager:_ A graphical overview of all orders by status, and a table for managing all system orders.
+- _Orders Manager:_ Displays a real-time overview of all orders categorized by status, using progress bars for quick analysis.
+It is a key tool for identifying bottlenecks and assigning new orders.
-  - _Users Manager:_ Separate tables for customers and agents, and a graphical overview of each agent's workload.
+- _Users Manager:_ Provides a complete list of all customers and agents.
+It also includes a visual overview of each agent's _workload_ (number of assigned orders), helping admins distribute tasks efficiently.

-- Mini-Apps:
+_Mini-Apps_

-  - Currency converter with real-time exchange rates.
+- _Currency Converter:_ A utility for converting amounts between different currencies using real-time exchange rates.
-  - Weather application for any city.
+- _Weather App:_ A simple tool to check the current weather and forecast for any city worldwide.

 --- TECHNOLOGY STACK ---